Pure extension of the theta divisor over the moduli space of abelian varieties: Log b-line bundles and log adelic line bundles

-The aim of this section is to connect the language of (log) b-divisors and (log) b-line bundles with the language of adelic divisors and adelic line bundles as developed in \cite{yz}.
-The first step is to extend the latter notions to algebraic stacks with log structure; we thus introduce the notions of \emph{log adelic divisors} and \emph{log adelic line bundles}.
+The first step is to extend the notions of adelic divisors and adelic line bundles as developed in \cite{yz} to so-called \emph{arithmetic stacks}.
+After that, we add a log structure, and introduce and study the notions of \emph{log adelic divisors} and \emph{log adelic line bundles} on log flat arithmetic stacks with log structure.
 It turns out that once we restrict to log b-divisors and log b-line bundles with \emph{continuous} conical part, we have natural associated log adelic divisors and log adelic line bundles.

-Our main conclusion is that our main result theorem~\ref{thm:main} exactly describes the invariant adelic line bundle of Yuan--Zhang, but in the language of log b-line bundles.
-See corollary~\ref{cor:specialize_Riemann}.
+We will see in Theorem~\ref{thm:comparison_adelic_b_AV} that the log b-line bundle $(\llb L, -\theta^{\on{sm}})$ from Theorem~\ref{thm:main} is continuous, and has associated log adelic line bundle essentially equal to Yuan--Zhang's pure adelic line bundle from Theorem~\ref{thm:YZ_invariant}.
+In Corollary~\ref{cor:specialize_Riemann} we give an ``explicit'' description of Yuan--Zhang's pure adelic line bundle in terms of the tropical theta function with characteristic that we constructed in Section~\ref{sec:tropical_RT}.